Brick Court Chambers

 Firdaus accepts instructions across all areas of competition law.
 His recent experience includes:

-• Ennis v Apple – collective competition law proceedings alleging that the Defendant’s App Store commissions amount to unfair pricing (as a pupil, assisting Daniel Piccinin KC, acting for Apple Inc)
+• Ennis v Apple – collective competition law proceedings alleging that the Defendant’s App Store commissions amount to unfair pricing (as a pupil, assisting Daniel Piccinin KC in acting for Apple Inc)

-• CICC II v Visa & Others – collective proceedings brought by merchants alleging that the interchange fees set by the Defendant card companies amount to anti-competitive agreements (as a pupil, assisting Daniel Piccinin KC, acting for Visa Inc)
+• CICC II v Visa & Others – collective proceedings brought by merchants alleging that the interchange fees set by the Defendant card companies amount to anti-competitive agreements (as a pupil, assisting Daniel Piccinin KC in acting for Visa Inc)

-• Secretary of State for Health & Others v Servier – claim alleging anti-competitive conduct (including patent settlement agreements) by the Defendant pharmaceutical group with respect to the Perindopril drug (as a pupil, assisting Daniel Piccinin KC, acting for the Servier Group)
+• Secretary of State for Health & Others v Servier – claim alleging anti-competitive conduct (including patent settlement agreements) by the Defendant pharmaceutical group with respect to the Perindopril drug (as a pupil, assisting Daniel Piccinin KC in acting for the Servier Group)

-• Asda & Others v Bremnes Seashore & Others – claim brought by UK-based supermarkets alleging a price fixing cartel in respect of Atlantic salmon organised by the Defendants (as a pupil, assisting Tim Johnston, acting for Cermaq Group AS)
+• Asda & Others v Bremnes Seashore & Others – claim brought by UK-based supermarkets alleging a price fixing cartel in respect of Atlantic salmon organised by the Defendants (as a pupil, assisting Tim Johnston in acting for Cermaq Group AS)

-• Secretary of State for Health & Others v Lundbeck & Others – follow-on damages proceedings brought against pharmaceutical companies in respect of certain anti-competitive agreements (as a pupil, assisting Tim Johnston, acting for Lundbeck Limited)
+• Secretary of State for Health & Others v Lundbeck & Others – follow-on damages proceedings brought against pharmaceutical companies in respect of certain anti-competitive agreements (as a pupil, assisting Tim Johnston in acting for Lundbeck Limited)

-• Assisting in acting for a global sports regulatory body in arbitration proceedings brought by a prospective participant in one of its competitions (as a pupil, assisting Tim Johnston)
+• Assisting in acting for a global sports governing body in confidential arbitration proceedings brought to challenge its sporting rules (as a pupil, assisting Tim Johnston)

 • EDUCATION & QUALIFICATIONS M